 Oova, a fertility technology company and leading diagnostic brand in biomarker health founded by Dr. Amy Divaraniya, is the first to measure quantitative levels of both luteinizing hormone (LH) and progesterone via an at-home urine test, which is analyzed to provide a personalized “baseline” of a woman’s reproductive hormones over a 15-day period.
 By creating a standard for what “normal” looks like for someone, Oova can identify fluctuations from that baseline and provide recommendations that help regulate hormone levels—which are typically only monitored at annual appointments or more frequently in the event of a medical issue—and improve chances of conception.
 “Every woman is unique,” explains Dr. Divaraniya.
 “Women are typically compared to a standard hormone trend to determine if everything is working properly, but these trends may not be normal for every woman.
 Personalized biomarker analysis is critical to be able to treat patients effectively and to provide insights on reproductive health.”

-Another biotech company to watch in this space is Evvy, an at-home vaginal microbiome test, co-founded by Laine Bruzek, that identifies bacteria within the vaginal microbiome to indicate susceptibility to conditions such as UTIs, bacterial vaginosis, and yeast infections.
-Similarly, one team at the University of Hull, led by Dr Barbara Guinn, is currently developing a pregnancy-like test to diagnose endometriosis almost instantly, by identifying a biomarker they believe to signify the presence of the condition.
+Other biotech companies to watch in this space inlcude Evvy, an at-home vaginal microbiome test, co-founded by Priyanka Jain and Laine Bruzek, that identifies bacteria within the vaginal microbiome to indicate susceptibility to conditions such as UTIs, bacterial vaginosis, and yeast infections.
+Meanwhile AOA, co-founded by Oriana Papin-Zoghbi and Anna Jeter, is working on the first accurate early stage non-invasive ovarian cancer diagnostic test through the analysis of tumor markers in blood.
+Similarly, one team at the University of Hull, led by Dr Barbara Guinn, is currently developing a pregnancy-like test to diagnose endometriosis almost instantly by identifying a biomarker they believe to signify the presence of the condition.
 There is also current research interest into the potential of biomarkers in detecting Alzheimer’s and dementia, asthma, and heart disease—all of which disproportionately affect women due to hormone fluctuations.

 Overall, at-home health monitoring is set to become both more advanced and commonplace.
 “There will be 500 different metrics that people will be tracking every single day,” says Partner and Global Client Leader for Healthcare and Life Sciences at Frost and Sullivan, Reenita Das.
 Health metrics like hormone levels will be combined with “real life” data such as the quality of air a person breathes, to give a complete picture of their health, she adds.
 “All of that data will be integrated, and we will rely more and more on that data which will be connected at all times to that person.”